 Google Trends

-Human capital is becoming a city’s most valuable resource when it comes to generating wealth and prosperity, and, for many cities, it is increasingly in short supply.
-To evaluate the relative strength of human capital from one city to the next, Resonance measures both the educational attainment level of the city’s population and the percentage of people participating in the labor force.
+Human capital is becoming a region’s most valuable resource when it comes to generating wealth and prosperity, and, for many cities, it is increasingly in short supply.

 Educational Attainment